kaleikautakaoka/Psychic-Weather-App/README.md

 </tr>
 <table>
 <tr>
 <td>I created this app to furthur my knowledge of working with API's and gain more experience in javascript and jquery.
-Although, not complete I learned a lot about making fetch calls and accessing data in objects.</td>
+Although, not complete, I learned a lot about making fetch calls and accessing data in objects.</td>
 </tr>
 <tr>
 <td><img src="./assets/images/weatherapp.png" alt="screenshot of webpage"></td>